JBZoo/CSV-Blueprint/README.md

     # Data validation for each(!) value in the column.
 Please, see notes in README.md
     # Every rule is optional.
     rules:
+      preset: my-preset/login           # Add preset rules for the column.
+See README.md for details.

       # General rules
       not_empty: true                   # Value is not an empty string.
 Actually checks if the string length is not 0.
       exact_value: Some string          # Exact value for string in the column.